ahujanishant87/Text_Analytics-github.io/README.md

 ### Project Aim:
 Fake online review detection in healthcare sector using sentiment analysis, review attributes and support vector machine learning.
 Online reviews are considered as a primary source of information for consumers before buying a product or service including healthcare.
-Online reviews can be fake which are posted either to attract consumers by misleading them or may cause a negative effect on a business by posting wrong information
+Online reviews can be fake which are posted either to attract consumers by misleading them or may cause a negative effect on a business by posting wrong information.
+This project aims to build a model to detect fake reviews by exploring the sentiment analysis and POS features used in fake or real reviews.

 ### Tasks:
 1. Retrieve the data